bixb922/crank-organ/doc-software/README.md

 If there is an entry marked ERROR or EXCEPTION, there is some problem to be solved.
 Please report as issue if it's not clear what the problem is, I'll try to help.

 Now connect with WiFi.
 WiFi is active about 5 seconds after power on.
 Look at the the WiFi access points (WiFi networks) available on your PC or cell phone and connect to the ```esp32s3``` access point.
-This AP will be visible around 10 seconds after power on, and will stay on until you configure WiFi and reboot.
+This AP will be visible starting at around 10 seconds after power on, and will stay on until you configure WiFi and reboot.
 If prompted for a password, enter the word _password_.
 Enter ```http://esp32s3.local``` in your browser (Chrome or Firefox) and wait for the main menu page to appear.
 Typing ```http://192.168.144.1``` in the address bar instead of ```http://esp32s3.local``` should also work.
-You may need to use  ```http://192.168.144.1```on Android phones older than 2021.
+You may need to use  ```http://192.168.144.1```on older Android phones.

 Then configure the WiFi parameters using the General Configuration button on the index page.
 This is the start of the configuration page: